 I began to wonder if there is a sweet spot to that release, to the surrenders we need to make in life.
 If our metaphorical bike is too small, does it cause us to awkwardly pedal our legs and slow us down?
 And if it’s too big and we can’t reach those pedals, does it cause us to fall right off?
 But when that metaphorical bike is just the right size, maybe, just maybe, we can pedal off into the sunshine, building strength in our bodies along the way.

 Am I clinging to a bike that’s too small?
 Or trying to conquer riding a bike too big for my short legs?
 Do I need to grow, building strength before I can ride at all?
 How can I find that sweet spot?

 Lately I’m feeling drawn to write more, to learn to ignore the nagging thoughts that all of my ideas have been thought before, that sharing them is silly.
 It’s so scary to think about letting go of my need to only share my writing if it’s neat and tidy, unlikely to cause any waves.
 To be willing to risk saying something I regret, to be wrong, to make amends, to live into the messy places.

 But I miss that sunshine.
 Oh, how I miss the warmth of the sunshine.
 And so, I need to take more risks, share more thoughts.
 I know I’m likely to fall down a few times.
-But like my husband told my daughter today, the most important part is to get back up and try again.
+But, the most important part is to get back up and try again.

 What about you?
 Have you been too afraid to get back on the bike?
 Is there something you are afraid to surrender to now?
 Are you willing to join me in risking the bumps and bruises to experience the sunshine?